syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-options.md

 {% highlight VB.NET %}

-'Opens the template document.
+'Opens the template document

 Dim document As WordDocument = New WordDocument("Data/Template.docx")

-'Creates a data table.
+'Creates a data table

 Dim table As DataTable = New DataTable("CompatibleVersions")

 table.Columns.Add("WordVersion")

-'Creates a new data row.
+'Creates a new data row

 Dim row As DataRow = table.NewRow()